rrohit006/Periodic-Table/README.md

 # Periodic-Table
-Periodic Table using C programming
+This is periodic table making project using C programming (Code::Blocks)